World Language Options

 The IB/MYP program requires all students study a world language.
 In the State of Washington 2.0 credits of World Language are also required for graduation.
 At Mt.
 Rainier High School we offer students a choice of three languages to study:

-- Spanish for Spanish Speakers
+- Heritage Spanish (formerly Spanish for Spanish Speakers)

 Students take World Language classes in 9th and 10th grade with the option to continue their language building skills into 11th and 12th grade.

 A world language

 More than 200 million people speak French on the five continents.
 The Francophonie,

 the international organization of French-speaking countries, comprises 68 states and governments.
 French is the second most widely learned foreign language after English, and the ninth most widely spoken language in the world.
 French is also the only language, alongside English, that is taught in every country in the world.
 France operates the biggest international network of cultural institutes, which run French-language courses for more than 750,000 learners.